KC-7/ecommerce/README.md

 The admin portal was customized by using the following [installation guide for Jazzmin](https://django-jazzmin.readthedocs.io/installation/):

-Step 1 - Install the latest `pypi` release with `pip install -U django-jazzmin`
+Step 1 - Install the latest `pypi` release with `pip3 install -U django-jazzmin` in the terminal

 Step 2 - Add jazzmin to your `INSTALLED_APPS` __before__ `django.contrib.admin`: